mpirvu/TechXchange2003/README.md

 10. Deploy the services in OCP
-    1. Login to ocp as ocadmin by going to `https://console-openshift-console.apps.ocp.ibm.edu`

-       Once logged in in the top right click "ocadmin" and select "Copy login command".
-       Press "Display Token" and copy the top command and paste it into your terminal.

-    2. Switch to the "default" namespace:
+    1. Switch to the "default" namespace:
        ```
        oc project default
        ```

-    3. Go to the Knative directory:
+    2. Go to the Knative directory:
        ```
        cd Knative
        ```

-    4. Validate that yaml files have the correct images specified:
+    3. Validate that yaml files have the correct images specified:
        ```
        grep "image:" *.yaml
        ```
        The image should start with `image-registry.openshift-image-registry.svc:5000/` followed by the name of the project where the images were pushed (`default`) and followed by the image name and tag.

-    5. Deploy mongodb:
+    4. Deploy mongodb:
        ```
        kubectl apply -f Mongo.yaml
        ```